 For the purposes of paragraph 6.3, the intention to abstain by persons able to exercise voting rights, if expressed in writing, shall be counted as the exercise of a voting right.

-Contact between Members and the Executive
+Communicatins

 The business of the Network shall be conducted on the basis that all Members are

-contactable by email and have access to any website run by the Network and are capable of logging into the Member area of the Network’s website.
+contactable by email

+have access to any website run by the Network

+are capable of logging into the Member area of the Network’s website

+are able to publish text in any online forum provided by the Network.

 It is incumbent upon Members to provide a valid email address to the Executive and to maintain their ability to log into the Member area of the website.

 For the purposes of this Constitution,